- Dr Jay Wiggan

 - Research Interests

-- Welfare systems, marketisation, Left-libertarianism, Labour Market, welfare reform, Policy narratives, Devolution and social security, disability, discourse analysis
+- Marketisation, Labour Market, welfare reform, Policy narratives, Devolution and social security, disability, discourse analysis

 PGCHET (Queen's University Belfast) PhD (University of Nottingham) MA (University of Leeds) BA (UCLAN)

-Jay is also interested in the temporal and spatial variability of the 'activation' turn and how this relates to struggles around labour activation policy discourses.
+Jay is also interested in the temporal and spatial variability of the 'activation' turn in labour market and social security policy and how this manifests in policy discourse.
 The focus here is in unpacking the interplay of discourse and the 'material' as actors compete to support or displace dominant interpretations and representations of desirable and feasible forms of governance that support or contest particular power relations and patterns of inequality.
-Recent work in this area has explored the rescaling of UK employment service and social security governance and the emergence of a social democratic imaginary in Scotland that provides a competing vision of contemporary and future welfare governance that challanges that of the UK Government.
+Recent work in this area has explored the emergence of a social democratic imaginary in Scotland that provides for a vision of contemporary and future welfare governance that challanges that of the UK Government.

 - Member of the Editorial Collective of the journal- Critical Social Policy